evanwohl/oas-ensemble/README.md

 # Heterogeneous Ensemble Model for Predicting Changes in Non-Investment Grade Short Term Debt

-This repository presents an advanced ensemble modeling approach to predict percentage changes in non-investment grade short-term debt.
+This repository presents an advanced ensemble modeling approach to predict percentage changes in non-investment grade short-term debt by using the ICE BofA US High Yield Index Option-Adjusted Spread as a proxy.
 The methodology combines Random Forest and Extra Trees classifiers to deliver robust and accurate predictions.
 Comprehensive statistical analyses and visualizations are provided to enhance the interpretability of the results.

 ## Table of Contents